Gaheris: French cyclical prose and their foreign adaptations

-In the Prose Tristan, Gaheris is depicted as a friend and ally of Tristan, opposing the villainous King Mark and compelling him to revoke Tristan's banishment from Cornwall.
+In the Prose Tristan, Gaheriet is depicted as a far better knight than Gawain, and as the most prominent and most honorable of his brothers.
+Like in the VC, he is not being hated by Agravain in their youth; like in the PVC, he is the one who kills their mother (in a source for Malory's further revised version of the incident).
+He is a friend and ally of Tristan, opposing the villainous King Mark and compelling him to revoke Tristan's banishment from Cornwall.
+In Malory's account, however, Gaheris despises Tristan for being favoured by Arthur and considers him an enemy.
+When Gaheris and Agravain attack Tristan, the Cornish knight denounces them and Gawain as "the greatest destroyers and murderers of good knights" before defeating them.
 The Belarusian version Povest' o Tryshchane portrays him as Arthur's son, named Garnot.
-In Malory's account, however, Gaheris despises Tristan for being favoured by Arthur, considering him an enemy.
-When Gaheris and Agravain attack Tristan, the Cornish knight denounces them and Gawain as "the greatest destroyers and murderers of good knights" before defeating them.